 To increase range while maintaining low power consumption, you have to decrease the amount of data that you’re sending.

-Connectivity options in this group are called Low-Power Wide-Area Networks (LPWAN) or LoRaWAN.
+Connectivity options in this group are called Low-Power Wide-Area Networks (LPWAN).

 LPWANs send small amounts of data which allows them to operate at very low power with ranges in miles rather than feet.
 For example, a moisture sensor for agricultural purposes doesn’t need to send a lot of data, perhaps just a single number (the moisture level) every few hours.
 You also don’t want this sensor to consume a lot of power because it needs to run on battery (plugging it into an outlet in the middle of a field just isn’t realistic).
 And since agriculture covers a wide area, WiFi and Bluetooth lack the range.

 LPWANs are extremely useful for many IoT applications.
 They allow tons of sensors to collect and send data over broad areas while lasting years on battery life.
-Although they can’t send much data, most sensors don’t need to However, these kinds of application often need IoT gateways to work.
-You can find out more about gateways here.
+Although they can’t send much data, most sensors don’t need to.
+There are several different kinds of LPWAN, some of them like LoRa operate in unlicensed bands whereas others like NB-IoT use cellular infrastructure.

-In the interest of keeping this post simple and high-level, I’ve glossed over some other connectivity options like Radio Frequency Identification (RFID) and Near-Field Communication (NFC).
+In the interest of keeping this post simple and high-level, I’ve glossed over some other connectivity options like Radio Frequency Identification (RFID), Near-Field Communication (NFC), and likely many others.